intel/ccloudvm/README.md

 running inside the guest VM.
 The template engine makes a number of functions available to the cloudinit document.
-These functions are used to perform common tasks such as configuring proxies and communicating with ciao-down running on the host.
+These functions are used to perform common tasks such as configuring proxies and communicating with ccloudvm running on the host.
 Each function must be passed the workspace object as the first parameter.
 The following functions are
 available: